divyamahibalan/ElectroShield-Hazard-Detection-Prototype/README.md

 Note: My original implementation code was lost during a system reset, so I’m rebuilding the full version.
 This repo contains the documentation, demo video, screenshots and all the architecture.

-🎯 Overview
+Overview

-#ElectroShield predicts hazard risks using simulated parameters such as:
+ElectroShield predicts hazard risks using simulated parameters such as:
 -Voltage
 -Temperature
 -Leakage current